zmahnoor14/MAW/README.md

 This repository hosts Metabolome Annotation Workflow (MAW).
 The workflow takes MS2 .mzML format data files as an input in R. It performs spectral database dereplication using R Package [Spectra](https://rformassspectrometry.github.io/Spectra/) and compound database dereplication using [SIRIUS](https://bio.informatik.uni-jena.de/software/sirius/).
 Final candidate selection is done in Python using [RDKit](https://www.rdkit.org/) and [PubChemPy](https://pubchempy.readthedocs.io/en/latest/).The classification of the tentative candidates from the input data are classified using [CANOPUS](https://bio.informatik.uni-jena.de/software/canopus/) and [ClassyFire](http://classyfire.wishartlab.com/).

-## Install MAW with Docker container
+## Install MAW

 Install Docker on your [MAC OS](https://www.docker.com/get-started/) OR on [Linux](https://docs.docker.com/engine/install/ubuntu/). <br>

-Since MAW is implemented in R and Python so we have two separate Docker images.To create a R-docker image, the following files are required:
+Since MAW is implemented in R and Python so we have two separate Docker images.
+To create a R-docker image, the following files are required which are present in MAW/R/cwl:
 1. Dockerfile
 2. Workflow_R_Functions.r
 3. install_packages.R <br>
-<<<<<<< HEAD

 These files will create a docker image on your local system with the following command:
 ```shell
 # build the image